 To that end, connections to the ride -- one of the original attractions at Disneyland -- only extend so far as each containing a boat, a river and a few cheesy quips.
 Frank Wolff (Dwayne Johnson) is a quick witted, often deceitful riverboat captain guiding tourists down the Amazon until he runs into financial troubles that threaten to ground his boat.

 So the trio of jungle cruisers set off on trip that will find them face numerous Disneyfied obstacles.
-A cartoonishly Italian accented Paul Giamatti attempts to stop the journey before it can begin, an even more cartoonishly German Jesse Plemons chases down Frank’s boat with a submarine and that’s before the group even leaves town.
+A cartoonishly Italian Paul Giamatti attempts to stop the journey before it can begin, an even more cartoonishly German Jesse Plemons chases down Frank’s boat with a submarine and that’s just what happens before the group can leave town.
 The closer the Houghtons get to their destination, the more nonsensical the threats become.

 Opposite him, Emily Blunt is electric.
 Blunt has long been an actor that understands the assignment.
 Just look at the range she displays in various roles from The Devil Wears Prada, to A Quiet Place and even Mary Poppins Returns.
 Jungle Cruise is no different as she wrings every ounce of chemistry she can out of her more one dimensional partner.
 While the Rock dishes out jokes, Blunt is more than willing to deliver on slapstick physical humor that at times skews toward self-deprecation.
 All the while she leads with her character’s intelligence and heart.
 Blunt's recent turn towards studio blockbuster lead should be no surprise, she really makes the most of those roles.